HOW CLIMBING SHOES ARE RESOLED: INTRO

-Proper care of your climbing shoes extends their life, aiding your budget as well.
+Proper care of your climbing shoes extends their life, aiding your budget.
 To get the most use from your shoes before they need repairing or replaced, the Rubber Room offers the following tips:

 - Clean them before you climb.
 That maximizes friction and reduces wear.

-- Don’t take them for long walks while on your feet.
+- Please don’t take them for long walks while on your feet.

-- Take them off in areas not needed and use other shoes, such as approach shoes, when warranted.
+- When warranted, take them off in unnecessary areas and use other shoes, such as approach shoes.

 - Store them in a dry area with adequate ventilation.

 - Inspect them regularly for wear and tear.
-They will reach a “point of no return,” at which no one will be able to repair them.
-While repair of the rand is possible, it is preferable to fix the shoe before damage occurs.
+They will reach a “point of no return,” where no one can repair them.
+While repair of the rand is possible, fixing the shoe before damage occurs is preferable.

 RESOLE OR BUY NEW?

-Despite giving your shoes the best possible care, at some point, they will need to be fixed or forgotten.
+Despite giving your shoes the best possible care, they will need to be fixed or forgotten at some point.
 Some climbers prefer buying a new pair, while others will resole.

-- Resole cost offers big savings over buying new
+- Resole cost offers significant savings over buying new

 - The model of your shoe isn’t available anymore